 Which Career Path is Right for You?

-Many people believe that data analysts have more freedom, better compensation, and more opportunities than business analysts.
-However, both roles have their advantages and disadvantages, and each requires different skills and talents.
+Many believe that data analysts have more freedom, better compensation, and more opportunities than business analysts.
+However, both roles have advantages and disadvantages, requiring different skills and talents.
 A business analyst has a set position and is tasked with understanding the needs of the business and defining solutions that will meet them.

 This includes understanding the market, the competition, customer behavior, and current systems.
 A data analyst works with a specific team to perform tasks and solve problems.
 They need to be able to understand the data and work with it.
 While the two roles are similar, there is a lot of overlap between them.
 Business analysts are often referred to as “data scientists” because of their ability to collect and analyze data.